• Skip to main content

 What is a mascarpone cheese

-Mascarpone is high-in-fat classic Italian soft cheese.
+Mascarpone is a high-in-fat classic Italian soft cheese.
 It is made by curdling or coagulating heavy cream using an acidic agent, such as lemon juice or vinegar, which explains its naturally tart flavor.
-It is traditionally used to make the classic Italian tiramisu layered dessert, but also, with cream being its main ingredient, it is generally used to enrich many dishes like risotto, pasta, soup, etc.

 It has a very spread-able and smooth texture similar to a cream cheese, but in a thinner consistency.
 It might also remind you of a ricotta cheese, although slightly sweeter.